colinhacks/zshy/README.md

 Vanilla `tsc` does not perform _extension rewriting_; it will only ever transpile a `.ts` file to a `.js` file (never `.cjs` or `.mjs`).
 This is the fundamental limitation that forces library authors to use bundlers or bundler-powered tools like `tsup`, `tsdown`, or `unbuild`...

-...until now! `zshy` works around this limitation using the official (TypeScript Compiler API)[https://github.com/microsoft/TypeScript/wiki/Using-the-Compiler-API], which provides some powerful hooks for customizing file extensions during the `tsc` build process.
+...until now! `zshy` works around this limitation using the official [TypeScript Compiler API](https://github.com/microsoft/TypeScript/wiki/Using-the-Compiler-API), which provides some powerful (and criminally under-utilized) hooks for customizing file extensions during the `tsc` build process.

-Each `.ts` file is transpiled to `.js/.d.ts` (ESM) and `.cjs/.d.cts` (CommonJS):
+Using these hooks, `zshy` transpiles each `.ts` file to `.js/.d.ts` (ESM) and `.cjs/.d.cts` (CommonJS):

 ```bash
 $ tree .